Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 LOCATION

-Condo complexes are less likely to be located beachfront or close by a resort community.
+Condo complexes are less likely to be located beachfront or close to a resort community.

 You may need to drive from your condo to a town to take advantage of amenities such as restaurants or a grocery store.

-Or, you may need to walk farther from your condo complex to the beach.
+Or, you may need to walk farther from your condo complex to the beach, especially if this is a single-family home you are renting.

 When booking your condo, research the location and map out drive times to the areas you would be most likely to visit.